-Additional information on D.Min. policies and procedures is given in the Doctor of Ministry Handbook, which is available on the DTS website.
+Additional information on DMin policies and procedures is given in the Doctor of Ministry Handbook, which is available on the DTS website.

-Transfer of up to 10 hours of doctoral-level credit may be applied toward the D.Min. degree if those hours constitute equivalent work.
-Normally only courses taken after receiving an M.A., M.Div., Th.M., S.T.M., or equivalent degree can be credited toward the D.Min. degree.
-Requests for transfer of credit should be directed to the director of D.Min. studies.
-Plans to take other courses for transfer credit must be approved by the D.Min. committee prior to taking the course.
+Transfer of up to 10 hours of doctoral-level credit may be applied toward the DMin degree if those hours constitute equivalent work.
+Normally only courses taken after receiving an MA, MDiv, ThM, STM, or equivalent degree can be credited toward the DMin degree.
+Requests for transfer of credit should be directed to the director of DMin studies.
+Plans to take other courses for transfer credit must be approved by the DMin committee prior to taking the course.

-Students may be admitted to candidacy for the D.Min. degree by action of the faculty only after these requirements have been met: (1) completion of all residence requirements leading to the degree; (2) the satisfactory completion of a minimum of 21 semester hours of course work; (3) evidence of proven Christian character; (4) effectiveness in Christian ministry; and (5) adherence to the following doctrines: the authority and inerrancy of Scripture, the Trinity, the full deity and humanity of Christ, the spiritual lostness of the human race, the substitutionary atonement and bodily resurrection of Christ, salvation by faith alone in Christ alone, and the physical return of Christ.
+Students may be admitted to candidacy for the DMin degree by action of the faculty only after these requirements have been met: (l) completion of all residence requirements leading to the degree; (2) the satisfactory completion of a minimum of 2l semester hours of coursework; (3) evidence of proven Christian character; (4) effectiveness in Christian ministry; and (5) adherence to the following doctrines: the authority and inerrancy of Scripture, the Trinity, the full deity and humanity of Christ, the spiritual lostness of the human race, the substitutionary atonement and bodily resurrection of Christ, salvation by faith alone in Christ alone, and the physical return of Christ.

-Students applying to candidacy for the D.Min. degree must also provide a written letter of reference from the local church or organization where the student is serving, endorsing the student's ministry.
+Students applying to candidacy for the DMin degree must also provide a written letter of reference from the local church or organization where the student is serving, endorsing the student's ministry.